amandavisconti/literaturegeek/_posts/2016-06-02-infinite-ulysses-beta-closes.md

 ...But as much as I like to see these stats as heartening, I know I have a lot of work to do in making the look and feel of the site a delightful experience, and in making major changes to the site's functionality supporting how people are most comfortable reading (a frequent request, touch annotation to allow comfy armchair reading, is held back by there not currently being a fully functioning plugin for this).

-In addition to the concerns above about keeping the annotations a safe, welcoming space for including diverse voices in the Ulysses conversation, I need to think through supporting a community with unusual ebbs and flows of activity.
-Once hooked, readers do frequently come back to *Ulysses* for many rereads.
-Even with rereaders, though, most users will come to the site for stretches of weeks or months, then disappear for a while.
+In addition to the concerns above about keeping the annotations a safe, welcoming space for including diverse voices in the *Ulysses* conversation, I need to think through supporting a community with unusual ebbs and flows of activity.
+Once hooked, print readers do frequently come back to *Ulysses* for many rereads.
+Even with rereaders, though, most users will come to the print book or website for stretches of weeks or months, then disappear for a while.
 Keeping the site feeling alive meanwhile—for example, making sure readers' new questions get answered—takes regular effort that I don't have enough time to support myself.

 **Annotators, assemble!** I do have some ideas for addressing this ebb and flow of the reading community, and for getting the site back into a schedule of regular improvements.
 I'll be thinking about how to turn the site into a community-led project: I have funding for a graduate research assistant, some offers to push improved code to the site once I've got the repo ready, and the hope that the project can be a space for students and staff to train in various areas of DH interest (coding, scholarly digital editing, social media work…).
 I'm also working on a project that will make sharing new functionalities between digital editions easier.

-**A reading spring model.** Once the 1.0 site is ready, I'm interested in trying out a reading-sprint model, where I'd advertise an approaching spring several months in advance (optimistically, enough that any teacher could then plan to include in their course the following term), then open the site for a set period of reading by individuals, book clubs, and classes—knowing that I had team in place to support the community (curation, moderation, guidance) through that period.
+**A reading-sprint model.** Once the 1.0 site is ready, I'm interested in trying out a reading-sprint model, where I'd advertise an approaching sprint several months in advance (optimistically, enough that any teacher could then plan to include in their course the following term), then open the site for a set period of reading by individuals, book clubs, and classes—knowing that I had team in place to support the community (curation, moderation, guidance) through that period.

 **Removing the account requirement.** I also want to recognize that even with a delightful look and intuitive functionality, not all readers will want to annotate or sign up for the site.
 I need to build things so that all features except annotation and comments are open without a user account (early on, I focused over much on sign-ups as a way of tracking a threshold of site engagement—but ease of use is more important than nice stats!).